loadingio/ldform/README.md

  * field(n) - get input field with name 'n'
  * checkAll() - force check all fields immediately. useful in programmatically input fields.
    - set initCheck config to true for a shorthand check on initialization.
+ * getfd - get FormData object corresponding to all fields in this form.

 ## License